BardicDefense/purple-hack/testtexoutput.md

 To attack, the attacker rolls 1d20 and adds their attack bonus and all applicable modifiers.
-If the result equals or exceed's the target's Armor Class (AC), the attack hits.
+If the result equals or exceed's the target's Armour Class (AC), the attack hits.
 The most common attack modifiers are:

 - Attacker is striking from the rear: +2